-- Minimum floor to floor heights at ground level of 4.0 metres and of 3.8 metres for lower levels up to the height of the street wall, that accommodate employment uses and provide for future adaptation or conversion of use over time- - Flexible and adaptable internal layouts and floor plates with minimal load bearing walls that maximise flexibility for retail or commercial refits- - Floorplate layout for Residential Floor Area should be designed with embedded flexibility to combine and adapt one and two bedroom dwellings into three or more bedroom dwellings - Whether consideration of whether parking areas are of a size and dimension that they can adapt to other uses over time.
+- Minimum floor to floor heights at ground level of 4.0m-0 metres and of 3.8m-8 metres for lower levels up to the height of the street wall, that can accommodate employment uses and provide for future adaptation or conversion of use over time. - Flexible and adaptable internal layouts and floor plates with minimal load bearing walls that maximise flexibility for retail or commercial refits. - Floorplate layout for residential reloor a Area should be designed with embedded flexibility to combine and adapt one and two bedroom dwellings into three or more bedroom dwellings. - Whether parking areas are of a size and dimension that they can adapt to other uses over time.